operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

       **namespace** or the kubeconfig default).
     - `SingleNamespace="my-ns"`: the Operator will watch a namespace, not necessarily its own.
+  - This is an optional parameter, but if the CSV does not support `AllNamespaces` then this parameter becomes **required** to instruct `run packagemanifests` with the appropriate `InstallModeType`.
 - **version**: the version of the Operator to deploy.
 It must be a semantic version, ex.
 0.0.1.
 This version must match the version of the CSV manifest found in **manifests-dir**, e.g. `packagemanifests/0.0.1` in an Operator